 Physician Assistant Masters Degree Programs

 Physician assistant master's degree programs prepare students for a wide range of employment options in medicine, including positions in hospitals, doctor's offices and community health clinics.
 These advanced degree programs provide working professionals or bachelor's degree holders access to a graduate course of study in the field of medicine.
-Most programs lead to the Master of Science (M.S.) in Physician Assistant Studies and require approximately 36 hours of coursework, but some may lead to the Master of Physician Assistant Studies (MPAS) degree.
-Graduates of these physician assistant programs are able to provide direct clinical assistance to patients in doctor's offices, clinics and hospitals.
+Most programs lead to the Master of Science (M.S.) in Physician Assistant Studies, but some may lead to the Master of Physician Assistant Studies (MPAS) degree.
+Graduates of these physician assistant programs are trained to provide direct clinical assistance to patients in doctor's offices, clinics and hospitals.
 Graduates must attain certification as PAs before finding employment.

 Nearly all master's degree programs require applicants to hold a bachelor's degree from an accredited institution before applying.
 Regardless of the field in which a student earned their degree, most institutions require certain prerequisite courses to enter the program, such as several hours of chemistry, biology and medical terminology.